 This new EU regulation will impact business not only in the EU but those outside too, if they process the EU residents’ personal data (collect emails, monitor site visitors behavior by IP, etc).
-And wherever your business is, the EU authorities will find the ways to punish you for non-compliance.
+And wherever your business is, the EU authorities will find the ways to punish you for non-GDPR-compliance.

 Are you also among those who ignore the GDPR requirements?